oscarmex1986/HH-VRU-App-Android/README.md

 This mobile application is a proof-of-concept for an MQTT supported Vulnerable Road User (VRU) protection application with the following characteristics:

-Dynamic message triggering between 0.2 Hz and 10 Hz.
+* Dynamic message triggering between 0.2 Hz and 10 Hz.
-Circular Geofencing
+* Circular Geofencing
-User activity detection (e.g., walking, stationary, in vehicle) Currently, the application must be running in the foreground to be able to update the VRU's location.
+* User activity detection (e.g., walking, stationary, in vehicle)

+Currently, the application must be running in the foreground to be able to update the VRU's location.

 For a demonstration of the basic performance of this PoC, see https://www.youtube.com/watch?v=fcGm35zgVU8&ab_channel=AstaZeroAB

 For an evaluation of this PoC read our IEEE ICVES 2022 article available on https://ieeexplore.ieee.org/abstract/document/9986886

+# Basic Configuration
+* MessagingOptions.kt is the file where your MQTT broker credentials have to be entered
+* Comments in MainActivity.kt point to places where you have to change strings in order to meet your MQTT configuration and policies as well as position information for the geofence.

 # References
 If you use this app or any of its components, we would appreciate a citation of our work: O. A. Molina, E. Ronelöv, K. Boustedt, J. Blidkvist and A. Vinel, "Protection of Vulnerable Road Users using Hybrid Vehicular Networks," 2022 IEEE International Conference on Vehicular Electronics and Safety (ICVES), Bogota, Colombia, 2022, pp. 1-6, doi: 10.1109/ICVES56941.2022.9986886.